njsimons/CODATA-RDA-Lesson-1/Exercise1a. Determine if a DOI string is valid.md

-Use command line tools to resolve a DOI to confirm its validity, and determine the title of the associated information resource.
+**Exercise 1a.
+Use command line tools to resolve a DOI to confirm its validity, and determine the title of the associated information resource.**